 MetaXL keeps pushing the envelope of innovation in meta-analysis.
 Version 1 introduced the quality effects (QE) model,

-version 2 the inverse variance heterogeneity (IVhet) model, version 3 introduced the Doi plot and LFK index for the detection of publication bias, and now version 4 adds network
+version 2 the inverse variance heterogeneity (IVhet) model, version 3 introduced the Doi plot and LFK index for the detection of publication bias, version 4 added network meta-analysis.
+Now version 5

 alternative, the Doi plot, which is much easier to interpret.

 Network meta-analysis can make multiple indirect comparisons, thus allowing to assess a range of treatment options against a common

 comparator.
 It is a powerful technique, but it has been held back by complex methods.
 The MetaXL implementation is powerful, yet very easy to use.